Google Tag Manager Integration

 , purchase

 , etc. you will need to ensure that the Backtracks Attribution script is included on the page before running any code to record the event(s).
-Example events
+The install

 <script>